MinaFoundation/mina-fungible-token/documentation/api.md

 @method async resume()
 ```

-### Minting, burning, and updating the circulating supply
+### Minting, burning, and keeping track of the circulating supply

-In order to allow multiple minting/burning transactions in a single block, we use the
+In order to allow multiple minting/burning transactions in a single block, we do not tally the
-actions/reducer model of MINA.
-The `mint` and `burn` methods will modify the token balance in the
-specified account.
-But instead of directly modifying the value of `circulating` in the contract
-state, they will instead dispatches an action that instructs the reducer to modify the state.
-The
+circulating supply as part of the contract state.
+Instead, we use a special account, the balance of
+which always corresponds to the total number of tokens in other accounts.
+The balance of this
+account is updated in the `mint()` and `burn()` methods.
+Transfers to and from this account are not
-method `calculateCirculating` collects all the actions and updates the state of the contract.
+possible.
+The `getCirculating()` method reports the balance of the account.

+Note that if you want to require certain limits on the circulation, you should express your
+constraints using `requireBetween()` rather than `requireEquals()`.
+This is more robust against
+minting or burning transactions in the same block invalidating your preconditions.

 ## Events